 The control you have over your environment is tenuous at best.
 If you don’t have these problems now, you eventually will.
 So how do you get your arms around that kind of sprawl by yourself?

 To truly rein in SaaS sprawl, you need to see your SaaS data in a single, centralized view.
 But the problem with SaaS data is that it’s all different: Files stored in Google Drive differ from those in Slack which differ from those in Salesforce.
 They’re stored in different places, and each application has its own set of APIs for accessing that data programmatically.

 Solving this problem requires a new solution: “normalizing” SaaS application data so you can view it consistently in one place.
 You need to centralize and normalize data across all types, from users to files to messages to even IT-specific data objects, like tickets.
 While you are still faced with a mountain of SaaS application data, with normalization it starts to look less like kudzu and more like the neat, tidy vineyards of Napa Valley.
-And then you’re ready to plant more vines.

 This is what we’ve built in BetterCloud’s new multi-SaaS management platform, where you can view and manage a single representation of a user and all of their applications, as well as the files created, stored, and shared across all of your applications, and much, much more.